 - Reflections, 2000

-- Entries may be emailed to Carole Schaefer at email@example.com.
+- Entries may be emailed as Word attachments to Carole Schaefer at email@example.com.
 In the subject line of the email, put entrant's name and MWG Entry.
 For those without computer access, hard copy may be mailed to Carole Schaefer, 636 East Slater Street, Marshall MO 65340.
-Each entry must be the original, unpublished work of the entrant, typed using Microsoft Word, 12-point, Times New Roman, double spaced, and include a cover sheet with the title, author's name, address, phone number, and the author's biography of 100 words or less written in the third person.
+Each entry must be the original, unpublished work of the entrant, typed using Microsoft Word, 12-point, Times New Roman, and include a cover sheet with the title, author's name, address, phone number, and the author's biography of 100 words or less written in the third person.
 Previously published work will be considered on a case by case basis.
 Anonymous work will not be accepted.

 - Writers whose work is selected for publication will be notified and possibly announced in the media along with the publication date and where the booklet may be purchased.

-- Photographs are welcome and more will be accepted at the discretion of the editor.
+- Two accompanying photographs are welcome and more will be accepted at the discretion of the editor.
 Graphics or original art work on the topic will be considered.
 Guild booklets are published in black and white.